thezerobit/green-threads/README.markdown

 current (or specified) thread to take place when provided future is completed.

-COMPLETE-FUTURE (future &rest values) signals that a future is complete and provides return values for the future.
+FINISH (future &rest values) signals that a future is complete and provides return values for the future.

-FUTURE-COMPLETE-P (future) T if future has already had COMPLETE-FUTURE called on it.
+FUTURE-FINISHED-P (future) T if future has already had COMPLETE-FUTURE called on it.

 FUTURE-VALUES (future) Returns the values given to the future when it